Coming Home: Therapeutic Men's Circles

 Monday Nights, 7pm - 9pm.

 Being male is something you’re born as; however becoming a strong, emotionally intelligent and open man is not a given.
 Being this type of man takes practice, a practice that gets worked out in the intimate and everyday relationships that make up our lives.
 Despite cultural training to be independent and self-sufficient, the simply fact is that men, like women, are sensitive, relationally dependent beings.
-In order to thrive mutually supportive social and intimate relationships are necessary.
+In order to thrive mutually supportive social and intimate relationships are not optional, they're necessary.

 Relationships with other men carry a unique potential.
 Whether through competition or cooperation, men have always needed other men to help develop and refine their abilities.
 When functional, friendships and alliances with other men give us a sense of grounding, of comradery, of play, and of insight.
 Men’s work is very much about creating a stable platform to develop these possibilities.